yingweiwo

 Hepatotoxicity

-A woman with glaucoma used a pilocarpine insert (Ocusert; strength not specified) in one eye while nursing (extent not stated) her newborn infant for 9 weeks.
-No adverse reactions were noted in the infant.[1]
+A woman with glaucoma used pilocarpine implant (Ocusert; concentration not specified) in one eye during 9 weeks of breastfeeding (breastfeeding time not specified).
+No adverse effects were observed in the infant.
+[1]

-A mother who was taking pilocarpine eye drops (concentration not stated) twice daily as well as 2 drops of timolol 0.5% eye drops daily and acetazolamide 250 mg orally twice daily and delivered a preterm infant at 36 weeks of gestation.
-The infant began 5 months of exclusive breastfeeding at 6 hours after birth.
-On day 2, the infant developed electrolyte abnormalities consisting of hypocalcemia, hypomagnesemia, and metabolic acidosis.
-The infant was treated with oral calcium gluconate and a single dose of intramuscular magnesium sulfate.
-Despite continued breastfeeding and maternal drug therapy, the infant's mild metabolic acidosis disappeared on day 4 of life and the infant was gaining weight normally at 1, 3 and 8 months, but had mild hypotonicity.
-The authors considered the metabolic effects to be caused by transplacental passage of acetazolamide that resolved despite the infant being breastfed.
-The infant gained weight adequately during breastfeeding, but had some mild, residual hypertonicity of the lower limbs requiring physical therapy.[2]
+A mother used pilocarpine eye drops (concentration not specified) twice daily, along with 2 drops of 0.5% timolol eye drops twice daily and 250 mg of acetazolamide orally twice daily, and delivered a premature infant at 36 weeks of gestation.
+The infant was exclusively breastfed for 5 months starting 6 hours after birth.
+On day 2 after birth, the infant developed electrolyte disturbances, manifested as hypocalcemia, hypomagnesemia, and metabolic acidosis.
+The infant received oral calcium gluconate and a single intramuscular injection of magnesium sulfate.
+Despite continued breastfeeding and the mother's medication, the infant's mild metabolic acidosis resolved on day 4 after birth, and weight gain was normal at 1, 3, and 8 months, but mild hypotonia was present.
+The authors believe that the metabolic disorder was caused by acetazolamide transplacental transport, and the disorder has subsided despite continued breastfeeding.
+The infant gained weight well during breastfeeding, but had mild residual hypertonia in the lower extremities, requiring physical therapy.
+[2] ◉ Effects on lactation and breast milk As of the revision date, no published information was found on lactating mothers.
+In animals, cholinergic drugs can increase oxytocin release [3], and the effects on serum prolactin vary [4].
+Other centrally acting cholinergic drugs can increase serum prolactin levels in humans [5][6].
+Prolactin levels in established lactating mothers may not affect their ability to breastfeed.

-Pilocarpine does not bind to human or rat plasma proteins over a concentration range of 5 to 25,000 ng/mL.
-The effect of pilocarpine on plasma protein binding of other drugs has not been evaluated.
+Protein binding Pilocarpine does not bind to human or rat plasma proteins in the concentration range of 5 to 25,000 ng/mL.
+The effects of pilocarpine on plasma protein binding of other drugs have not been evaluated.

 References